luapower/luapower-all/tweening.md

 A timeline is itself a tween, containing all the fields and methods of the timing model of a tween (but none of the fields and methods of the animation model since it's not animating a target object, it's updating other tweens).
-This means that a timeline can be used to _tween_ the _total progress_ of its child tweens instead of just updating them on the same clock, since it has a `distance` resulting from its timing model.
-It also means that the timeline can be itself tweened on its _total progress_ (which only works if the timeline is _not_ infinite).
+This means that a timeline can be used to _tween_ the _progress_ of its child tweens instead of just updating them on the same clock, since it has a `distance` resulting from its timing model.
+It also means that the timeline can be itself tweened on its _progress_ (which only works if the timeline is _not_ infinite).

 ### Tweening other tweens

-Setting `tween_progress = true` on a timeline switches the timeline into tweening its child tweens on their _total progress_ (so tweening a temporal value) instead of just updating them on the same clock.
-In this mode, the child's `start` and `duration` are ignored: instead, the timeline's `distance` is interpolated over the child's total progress.
+Setting `tween_progress = true` on a timeline switches the timeline into tweening its child tweens on their _progress_ (so tweening a temporal value) instead of just updating them on the same clock.
+In this mode, the child's `start` and `duration` are ignored: instead, the timeline's `distance` is interpolated over the child's progress.

 ### Timeline-specific fields and methods